 About Hepatitis B

-Symptoms of acute hepatitis B appear approximately six weeks after you are exposed to the virus.
-In many cases, your body fights off the infection on its own.
-However, approximately five to ten percent of cases progress to chronic liver disease.
+Hepatitis B is an inflammatory liver disease caused by a virus (HBV).
+Acute hepatitis B occurs in the first months after you were infected, and, in many cases, your body fights off the infection on its own.
+However, five to ten percent of cases progress to chronic liver disease.
 Chronic hepatitis B is an infection that lasts longer than six months.
 Once the infection becomes chronic, it may never go away completely.
 It can be very serious, leading to cirrhosis, liver cancer, liver failure, and death.

-Knowing how to prevent hepatitis B, your level of risk, how HBV is transmitted, and its symptoms can help you get the care you need to minimize its effects.
+Knowing how to prevent and care for hepatitis B, your level of risk, how HBV is transmitted, and its symptoms can help you get the care you need to minimize its effects.

 Preventing Hepatitis B

-A safe and effective vaccine prevents hepatitis B. You can get the vaccine at any age.
-For full protection, you will need to complete a series of three injections.
-This vaccine provides immunity for at least five years.
-In some instances, the protection from the vaccine lasts a lifetime.
+For full protection, you will need to complete a series of two to three injections.
+This vaccine provides long-lasting immunity.
+In most instances, the protection from the vaccine lasts a lifetime.
 Discuss with your doctor the value of the HBV vaccine for you and your loved ones.
-We can advise you.
 Currently, there is no cure for hepatitis B, and prevention is crucial.
+You can get the HBV vaccine at all Mount Sinai sites.

 Risk Factors for Hepatitis B

-Exposure to body fluids infected with hepatitis B virus (HBV) is the most common cause of the disease.
-The virus is carried by HBV infected blood, semen, vaginal secretions, and saliva.
-Knowing this, if you discover that you touched an infected fluid, seek treatment immediately.
+Exposure to blood, semen, vaginal secretions, saliva, and other body fluids infected with hepatitis B virus (HBV) is the most common cause of transmission.
+Knowing this, if you discover that you touched an infected fluid, seek testing and care from a liver specialist immediately.
 Early detection and treatment may help you avoid the long-term effects of HBV.

-People of all ages in the United States have a chance of developing hepatitis B, even the youngest infants born to a mother with the virus who did not get treatment during pregnancy.
+People of all ages in the United States have a chance of developing chronic hepatitis B—even the youngest infants born to a mother with the virus who did not get treatment during pregnancy.
 Infected children often spread the virus to other children if there is frequent contact with an infected child or if a child has many scrapes and cuts.

 In addition, risks for developing hepatitis B include: